nlim2/Digital-System-Design/Simon Says - Final Project/README.md

 1. To start the game, press the middle button when the display says begn.

-2. The right two anodes will display a pattern using two segments indicating top, bottom, left, or right.
+2. The left two anodes will display the level while the right two anodes will display a pattern using two segments indicating top, bottom, left, or right.

 3. After the pattern is shown, repeat the pattern into the corresponding buttons.

+4. Successfully repeating the pattern will advance you to the next level.

 4. Continue this process of watching the pattern and repeating the pattern until you fail or reach level 15.